se-edu/learningresources/contents/staticAnalysis/FindBugs.md

 ### Return value of method ignored

-FindBugs helps in finding places where your code has ignored the return value of method when it shouldn't have been
+FindBugs helps in finding places where your code has ignored the return value of method when it shouldn't have been.

 ``` java
 1 String s = "bob";